 If a kennel owner desires to increase the capacity of his kennel during a license period, he shall obtain an application from the Building Inspector to request modification.
-Upon written approval from the Building Inspector or the Board of Appeals, the applicant shall submit written proof to the Town Clerk, who shall issue a new license in accordance with the modification, upon payment by the owner of the difference between his existing kennel license and the fee for the kennel license most recently approved.
+Upon written approval from the Building Inspector or the Board of Appeals, the applicant shall submit written proof to the Town Clerk, who shall issue a new license in accordance with the modification.
+The owner shall pay full price for the new kennel license most recently approved.
+(Article 78 of the October 25, 2010 Annual Fall Town Meeting: approved by the Attorney General on March 10, 2011)